 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 This is the best method for the technician to notify you of any components that are beginning to show signs of wear.

 - Pilot and gas pressure adjustment.
-As part of your tune-up, changes may be made to the pilot and gas pressure as needed to return these elements to their original specifications.
+As part of your tune-up, changes may be made to the pilot and gas pressure as needed to return these elements to OEM specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Most furnace filters need to be swapped out at least every third month, which can boost efficiency and prevent operational glitches.
+A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
+Many furnace filters need to be swapped out at least every third month, which can boost efficiency and prevent operational glitches.

 Shift the thermostat to “on” from “auto” to force the fan to function.
 If the fan does come on, power is working right, but if it doesn’t, your furnace may not be getting power.

-Each furnace has a power switch (just like a light switch) either on the furnace or on a nearby wall.
+All furnaces have a power switch (that resembles a light switch) either on the furnace or on a nearby wall.
 Flip the switch and wait a few minutes to see if it helps to turn the furnace on.
 Also check to see if all access panels and doors on the furnace are completely closed.